szgula/UofG_Robotics_TDP/docs/Strategy/Strategy_Team_1.md

-Regarding the command flow, every player is commanded by one controller, Player Controller.
+Regarding the command flow, every player is commanded by one controller, the Player Controller.
 The latter actuates on the defenders/strikers.
 It receives the method to trigger from the decision tree and acts upon it.
-Moreover the decision tree gets its information from it, so it is a bi-directional relationship.
+Moreover, the decision tree gets its information from it, so it is a bi-directional relationship.
 For example, say the decision tree triggers has_ball(), the controller requests information from the simulator to check for the euclidian distance between the ball and the player, and if it is lower than a fixed threshold, then the method returns true and the flow jumps to the next leaf of the tree.

 An example of the control system: